 Some people I know discouraged me when I told them I wanted to try hypnotherapy to see if it could help with my depression.
+“The overall goal of hypnotherapy is to create a relaxed but conscious state where individuals feel comfortable enough to discuss their circumstances without becoming overly anxious or emotional,” according to Wendi Friesen, CHT, a certified clinical hypnotherapist – I read about it online.
 Each has different opinions about the process.
 I searched online for reviews and found out that some find it effective, but others not.
 Out of curiosity, I looked for a hypnotherapist and tried it to see what it can do for me.

 I found myself sitting in that room, waiting for the secretary at the office of the hypnotherapist to call my name.
 I was clutching onto my bag when I overheard the woman beside me talked about how she had tried hypnotherapy once right at her home.
 She really felt good and relaxed after that, so she decided to come over.
 Hearing her story gave me hope.